ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-new-message-encryption-capabilities.md

 3. For each rule, in **Do the following**:
     - Select **Modify the message security**.
     - Select **Apply Office 365 Message Encryption and rights protection**.
-    - Select an RMS template from the list
+    - Select an RMS template from the list.
     - Select **Save**.
     - Select **OK**.